BLUE HORIZON 1261

 "There are always sacrifices to be made!"
 Taro laughed.

-When the lift door opened, Connie Davies stuck her nose out into the cargo bay to see if anyone had arrived yet.
+When the lift door opened, Connie Davies stuck her nose out into the cargo bay to see if anyone had arrived.
 Just as soon as the all-clear had been given, she had rushed out to be the first one down the lift.
 She held the door-open button down so that no one from above could call the lift back up just yet.
-She listened closely and thought she could hear Durant unlocking tie-down cables, but there were no voices in conversation.
+She listened closely and thought she could hear Durant unlocking the cables, but there were no voices in conversation.
 It was probably just the cargo master awaiting the crew to help unload, so it appeared she was in luck.
 The compartment was lit up from the sun outside, so the bay door must be open.

-The red-haired woman clutched a small travel bag to her and then soft stepped around the perimeter of the hold toward the main hatch.
+The red-haired woman clutched a small travel bag to her and then soft-stepped around the perimeter of the hold toward the main hatch.
 She made it without being seen, but before she snuck away from the vessel, she took a last look back into the ship.
 She'd never thought that her dream to get out into space would have been so disastrous, but now that she was sure to be fired from her job, she thought she would save everyone the trouble by leaving on her own.

 She wiped a tear from her cheek and then slipped out into the afternoon Kantus sun.

-The door to the Infirmary opened and Merlin stepped inside.
+The door to the sickbay opened and Merlin stepped inside.
 He had a small travel bag with a few of Jiro's personal effects slung over one arm and he set it on the countertop.
 He looked into the physician's office, but didn't see her.

 "Connie?" he called.
 He heard Jiro grunt at him from the back room, so he walked back there to take a look.
 He had excused the nurse from cargo duty to help him take the cougar to a local hospital, but apparently she hadn't yet arrived.